onyxbits/GiftedMotion/README.md

 GiftedMotion
 ============

-Java GIF animator

 Introduction
 ============

 This simply is a "better version" of the old GiftedMotion animator program, created by OnyxBits.

 Eventually this'll develop into more of a "Version 2.0" of GiftedMotion, through slow additions.
-I think the ultimate goal is to create an applet version and perhaps specialize the software to "Gif Stabilizations" that have become popular on reddit, since an onionskin feature + rotation is much easier to do in GiftedMotion than anything else (free) I've found.
+I think the ultimate goal is to create an applet version and perhaps specialize the software to "Gif Stabilizations" that have become popular on reddit, since an onionskin feature + rotation is much easier to do in GiftedMotion than anything else I've found that's also free.

 Differences than Vanilla Version
 =================